Air Pollution Control Requirements

 Read the information below and start the quiz whenever you're ready.
 You can come back to this page at any time.

-Dealers are required to provide a smog Certificate for all vehicles prior to a vehicle being offered for sale including:
+Dealers are required to provide a smog Certificate for all vehicles before a vehicle being offered for sale, including:

 - Gas-powered 1976 and newer model-year vehicles

 - Diesel-powered 1998 and newer model-year vehicles with a gross vehicle weight rating (GVWR) of 14,000 pounds or less